trevoro/trevoro.net/_posts/2019-05-06-how-to-balance-technical-debt.md

    application / code base, then time must be dedicated to working on both of those things.
 Without doing both of these activities the business may fail.

-4. Objective measurements of quality are important.
+4. **Objective measurements of quality are important**.
 Measurements of quality are critical for both Engineering and Product work but quality is often times subjective.
 Our goal should be to make that as objective as possible.
 The simplest way to do this is to define and measure uptime but more advanced